What are the aims of this leaflet?

 What is molluscum contagiosum?

-Molluscum contagiosum is a common and generally harmless condition that causes spots on the skin.
+Molluscum contagiosum is a common and generally harmless condition that causes skin-coloured bumps on the skin.
 It is most common in children and young adults.

 What causes molluscum contagiosum?